nathess91/sonder_inquiries/README.md

 <img src="http://i.imgur.com/9tb5HKl.png" width="600">

 ### Flash Messages and Validations
-When a new inquiry is created successfully
+When a new inquiry is created successfully.
 <img src="http://i.imgur.com/QvGH98Z.png" width="600">

 The Inquiry model contains data validations that will show up as an error message if a user fails to input an arrival date, for an example.

 <img src="http://i.imgur.com/U7YCGcG.png" width="600">

 ### Unit Page